GlideAngle/flare-timing/GAP.md

 # GAP

+Hang gliding and paragliding competitions are scored measuring pilots against one another along several axes.
+The exact combination of formulae we call GAP, after the initials of the first names of the three inventors of this method.
+The vario flying instruments pilots carry with them are also GPS receivers and are able to log fairly accurate position fixes every few seconds for many hours as needed for longer flights.

 The official scoring program for hang gliding and paragliding competitions is [FS](http://fs.fai.org/).
-Its principal output for a competition task is an html table of pilot scores.
-In addition to the day's scores, there are columns in this table for the time on course, the distance flown and for the breakdown of the scored points among distance points, lead points, time points and arrival points.
+Outputs for a scored competition task are mingled with inputs in the `*.fsdb` file.
+Once scored, a task and competitions reports can be made.
+These simple static html pages with tables of pilot scores can be hosted on any web server when publishing the results.
+In addition to the points scored, there are columns in the task table for the time on course, the distance flown and for the breakdown of the scored points among distance points, lead points, time points and arrival points.

 Looking for examples?
 There is a good archive of past Forbes Flatlands [competition results](http://www.forbesflatlands.com/results/past-results), for